XapiMa/webstachk/README.md

 $ webStatusChecker
 ```

-If you want to specify the location of target.csv :
+If you want to specify the location of config.csv :
 ```
-$ webStatusChecker -t path/to/target.csv
+$ webStatusChecker -t path/to/config.csv
 ```

 If you want to write the result to a file: